jslonim/HotelAPI/README.md

 ## Important

-StartDate and EndDate will take the time as inputs with the date but all the validation will use only the date, making the reservation valid from 0:00:00 to 23:59:59 as requested, otherwise to change this we could use a validation to accept only those times or use a tring with a specific format for the date that would be needed to be parsed later on.
+StartDate and EndDate will take the time as inputs with the date but all the validation will use only the date, making the reservation valid from 0:00:00 to 23:59:59 as requested, otherwise to change this we could use a validation to accept only those times or use a string with a specific format for the date that would be needed to be parsed later on.

 ## Tech stack